Valentine’s Day strike misery for UK lovers

-Disheartened workers for food apps including Deliveroo, Uber Eats and Just Eat will walk out on Wednesday.
+Disheartened workers for food apps including Deliveroo, Uber Eats and Just Eat will walk out on Wednesday, according to organisers.

 Instagram account Delivery Jobs UK, grouping together some of the sector’s workforce, has urged meal and shopping platform couriers to strike on February 14 between 1700 GMT and 2200 GMT.